brettalanmeyer/ping-pong/README.md

 TODO

+Make UNDO a global button on the app - also bind to "U" button

 merge models/Base.py and utils/database.py
 Fix doubles opponent stats
 move generate data to another file and route only in debug mode put getMatchType() somewhere shared try to put skype stuff in this app if possible
+ELO previous rank, +-

 Leaderboard:
 	current win/loss streak